 - Critical Language Scholarships - provides full program cost, including airfare, tuition, room and board, health benefits and visa fees, for students to study a critical language abroad.
-Languages include Arabic, Chinese, Japanese and Russian.
+Languages include Arabic, Chinese, Japanese.
 Over 600 scholarships are awarded each year.
 Recipients can earn up to a year's worth of college credit in only seven to ten weeks.

 - Boren Award for International Studies - awards up to $20,000 to study abroad on an accredited program.
 Students must be full-time at an accredited university.
 Requires one year of service in the federal government upon graduation.